davidbuzz/ardupilot/libraries/AP_HAL_ESP32/README.md

 You can find more info here : [ESPTOOL](https://github.com/espressif/esptool)

+classic ESP32:
 You can also find the cmake esp-idf project at `libraries/AP_HAL_ESP32/targets/esp-idf` for idf.py command.
+But see next section to understand how ardupilot is compiled on ESP32.
+ESP32S3:
+You can also find the cmake esp-idf project at `libraries/AP_HAL_ESP32/targets/esp-idf-s3` for idf.py command.
 But see next section to understand how ardupilot is compiled on ESP32.

 ---
 OLD